xnd-project/plures-ruby/xnd/CONTRIBUTING.md

 Short term goals:

 * Complete support for XND, NDT and gumath.
+* Finish each, to_s and match functions in XND.
-* Refactor rspecs to be more 'ruby-like'.
+* Move from rspec to unittest.